Resource dependent branching processes and the envelope of societies: The model

 \subsection{Resource claims within a society}

-The model interprets for each descendant the individual claim of resources as the outcome of two random components.
-One is the descendant's desire to have a certain amount of resources, the other one being what the descendant, with its own power of conviction, will be able to defend among its competitors within the society.
+The model interprets for each descendant, the individual claim of resources as the outcome of two random components.
+One is the descendant's desire to have a certain amount of resources, and the other is what the descendant, with its own power of conviction, will be able to defend among its competitors within the society.